torchlard/Notes/others/vehicle/section.md

 - if get >= 6 penalty points, will lose licese
 - then need reapply and pass tests again
 - points will transfer to new license after pass test again

+## insurance
+must have at least 3rd party insurance cover before driving on public roads include
+- injury to another person
+- damage to someone else's property
+- damage to other vehicles

+driving without insurance is criminal offence vehicle is insured for any other one to drive that vehicle

+if vehicle unused, must have either SORN / valid insurance need to show insurance cert when tax vehicle / police officer asks you
+- insurer give you temp cover note until receive insurance cert (1 month)

+insurance cost lower if take Pass Plus scheme highest level of insurance: comprehensive

+## MOT test
+ensure vehicle meets road safety and environmental standards need MOT test when >= 3 years old, valid for 1 year

+trailers and caravans don't need an MOT can drive without MOT when
+- driving to / from appointment at MOT centre
+- have MOT repairs carried out

+when you renew vehicle excise Duty, you need valid insurance drive car without MOT could invalidate your insurance

+## tax disc
+need insurance and MOT cert

+## supervise
+at least 21 years old
+have held full licence for at least 3 years

+# emergency
+## breakdown
+signal: warning light shows, tyre burst, smell petrol

+tyre burst
+=> hold steering wheel firmly
+=> pull up slowly / roll to a stop at the side of road

+## emergency phone
+ask:
+- number on phone, tell service where you are
+- detail of yourself and vehicle
+- whether belong to motoring organisation

+### breakdown on level crossing
+get everyone out of vehicle, clear of crossing call signal operator from phone provided ony move vehicle if operator tells you to do so

+## hazard light
+- suddenly slow down / stop on motorway / high-speed road because of sth ahead
+- vehicle has broken down and temporarily obstructing traffic

+warning triangle place 45m behind vehicle
+- never do it on motorway

+## tunnel
+if vehicle involved in an incident / breaks down in tunnel
+- switch off engine
+- put hazard light on
+- call help from nearest emergency telephone point

+variable message signs warn you of congestion / incident ahead

+vehicle catch fire while driving throught tunnel
+- try to drive it out of tunnel if you can

+make sure radio is tuned to frequency shown

+## stop at an incident
+call emergency service
+ensure engines switched off
+move uninjured people away from scene

+## help others and give first aid
+keep warm and comfortable
+keep them calm by talking to them reassuringly make sure they're not left alone

+- never offer a casualty any food / drink / cigarette
+- don't move injured person if area is safe

+## someone unconscious
+DRABC code

+Danger: check for danger
+Response: ask casualty question, gently shake shoulder
+Airway: check airway is clear
+Breathing: check breathing up to 10 sec
+Compression: use 2 hands in centre of chest, press down 4-5cm 100rpm
+  - child gently, 2 fingers for an infant

+if isn't breathing
+- clear mouth and airway
+- tilt head back gently
+- pinch their nostrils together
+- place mounth over theirs
+  - 30 chest compressions, 2 breaths as a cycle

+check breathing at least 10 sec
+10 min: shortest time burn needs to be cooled

+first priority of casualty: breathing check airway, breathing, circulation

+## bleeding
+- apply firm pressure to wound raise arm if arm wound

+suffer from shock: pale grey skin

+## report incident
+must sto if involved in an incident report to owner about damage to another vehicle, property or animal

+find out
+- who owns vehicle
+- make, registration number
+- other driver's name, address, tel no.

+# vehicle loading
+## keep your car stable
+make sure vehicle isn't overloaded
+- affect steering and braking

+carry / tow heavy load
+- increase air pressure in tyres
+- adjust aim of headlights

+- distribute weight evenly
+- make sure load is fastened
+- ensure loads don't obstruct your view when driving

+load on roof rack
+- increase wind resistance
+- make vehicle less stable

+animals
+- should be restrained to ensure not interfere with driver / block driver's view
+- travel in special cage

+## towing
+use stabiliser fitted to your towbar if caravan / trailer has braking system, can fit breakaway cable as extra safety device
+- pull on brakes of braked trailer

+if trailer / caravan starts to swerve
+- ease off accelerator
+- reduce speed gradually to regain control

+cannot use right lane in 3 lanes motorway passengers not allowed to ride in caravan

+breakaway cable can fit to trailer braking system
+- if towbar fails the cable activate trailer brakes

+## inflate tyre
+inflate tyre more than normal
+- driving fast for a long distance
+- carry a heavy load